 This Session will consider the first three phases of this procedure: submitting a grievance, notifying the defendant, and obtaining witness statements.

 The Peer Review Panel

-In this session, your team will learn who should really be to the peer review panel.
+During This session, participants will learn who must be on the peer review panel.

-Next, participants will hone their question and probing skills.
+Next, Participants will hone their questioning and probing skills.

 The Peer Review Process

 This Session will introduce participants to the remainder of the peer review process: preparation, the hearing itself, and the decision making process.

 The Majority of the afternoon will be spent job playing a peer review scenario.

 To Wrap things up, participants will explore common reasons why the peer review process fails and how to prevent or solve these problems.

 At The end of the day, students will have a chance to ask questions and fill out an action plan.